+Non-abstinence

-Principle Non-abstinence Non-abstinence means working with people without judgement, coercion, discrimination, or requiring that they stop using drugs as a precondition of support.
-How to put this in practice?
-Acknowledge that abstinence from alcohol and/or drugs isn't realistic or possible for everyone, and that there are many reasons your client might not be able to, or want to, stop using drugs.
-Acknowledge that not all alcohol and/or drug use is problematic and stabilising drug use can be a reasonable aim.
-Continue to support clients (without judgement) who are actively using drugs.
-Encourage clients to be honest and open about their use.
-Things to note for people impacted by the CJS?
-Understand that people who have been in prison (or are in prison) might not feel safe to tell you about their drug use.
-If your client is using illegal/ non-prescribed drugs then they will need to be made aware of Parole conditions/ legal implications.
-Where to get more info?
+Non-abstinence means working with people without judgement, coercion, discrimination, or requiring that they stop using drugs as a precondition of support.

+- Acknowledge that abstinence from alcohol and/or drugs isn't realistic or possible for everyone, and that there are many reasons your client might not be able to, or want to, stop using drugs. - Acknowledge that not all alcohol and/or drug use is problematic and stabilising drug use can be a reasonable aim. - Continue to support clients (without judgement) who are actively using drugs. - Encourage clients to be honest and open about their use.

+- Understand that people who have been in prison (or are in prison) might not feel safe to tell you about their drug use. - If your client is using illegal/ non-prescribed drugs then they will need to be made aware of Parole conditions/ legal implications.

 Parole Authority

-Principle Information on safer drug use Information on safer drug use is about providing evidence based, practical information and resources, about lowering the risk of potential negative outcomes from using drugs.
-How to put this in practice?
-Talk to clients (without judgement) about their drug use so you can understand how to best support them to reduce any potential harms.
-More specifically talk to clients about which drugs they are using, how often they are using, how much they are using and what method they use to consume drugs (e.g. injecting, smoking, snorting).
-Talk to clients about their understanding of any harms or risks associated with their drug use, and how they can reduce these.
-Encourage your client to engage with peer networks, such as NUAA, which provide up to date information on current drug issues.
-Address any knowledge gaps by providing information about drugs so clients can make an informed choice about their use.
-If a client is injecting drugs, then talk to them about how they can do this most safely (handwashing, using clean injecting equipment, not sharing injecting equipment, use of filters).
-Vein care goes hand in hand with safer injecting, as many of the practices that prevent infection, also contribute to healthier veins.
-Things to note for people impacted by the CJS?
+Information on safer drug use

+Information on safer drug use is about providing evidence based, practical information and resources, about lowering the risk of potential negative outcomes from using drugs.

+- Talk to clients (without judgement) about their drug use so you can understand how to best support them to reduce any potential harms. - More specifically talk to clients about which drugs they are using, how often they are using, how much they are using and what method they use to consume drugs (e.g. injecting, smoking, snorting). - Talk to clients about their understanding of any harms or risks associated with their drug use, and how they can reduce these. - Encourage your client to engage with peer networks, such as NUAA, which provide up to date information on current drug issues. - Address any knowledge gaps by providing information about drugs so clients can make an informed choice about their use. - If a client is injecting drugs, then talk to them about how they can do this most safely (handwashing, using clean injecting equipment, not sharing injecting equipment, use of filters). - Vein care goes hand in hand with safer injecting, as many of the practices that prevent infection, also contribute to healthier veins.

 When people exit prison they often have reduced tolerance to drugs because they might not have been using while in custody (or rehabs), and are therefore at risk of overdose when they are back in the community.

+NSW Health

+NUAA

+The Know

-Where to get more info?
-NSW Health NUAA The Know Youth AOD Toolbox
+Youth AOD Toolbox